Other Government measures supporting the Economy, COVID-19 as of November 30

 Program Czech Rise Up 2.0.

-The Ministry of Industry and Trade increased the amount allocated for the Program Czech Rise Up by CZK 100 million (from the original CZK 200 million), for projects that support technological solutions that facilitate the fight against coronavirus and protect health.
+In spring 2020, the Ministry of Industry and Trade increased the amount allocated for the Program Czech Rise Up by CZK 100 million (from the original CZK 200 million), for projects that support technological solutions that facilitate the fight against coronavirus and protect health.
 The ministry said it is ready to increase the allocated amount if more projects with functional solutions apply.

 Council for Support of Strategic Technologies and Products to be established.